-a.
+- a.
 Armywide or at specific installations.
-In circumstances requiring Armywide or installation deferment of periodic examinations (where conditions preclude doing periodic examinations or periodic health assessments due to resources requirements of other missions-for example, screening for mobilization or contingency operations, heavy casualties, and so on), submit requests for exceptions to policies deferring examinations to TSG (DASG-HCO, G-37, Medical Readiness, USARMY NCR HQDA OTSG List Medical Readiness, usarmy.ncr.hqda-otsg.list.medical-readiness@mail.mil).
+In circumstances requiring Armywide or installation deferment of periodic examinations (where conditions preclude doing periodic examinations or PHAs due to resources requirements of other missions-for example, screening for mobilization or contingency operations, heavy casualties, and so on), submit requests for exceptions to policies deferring examinations to TSG (DASG-HCO, G-37, Medical Readiness, USARMY NCR HQDA TSG List Medical Readiness, usarmy.ncr.hqda-otsg.list.medical-readiness@health.mil). - b.

-- b.
 Soldiers in isolated areas.
-Commanders of Soldiers stationed in isolated areas (specifically Army attachés, military missions, and military assistance advisory groups (MAAGs)) may delay periodic health assessments, where medical facilities are not available.
-Soldiers accomplish delayed periodic health assessments at the earliest opportunity in conjunction with leave, temporary duty, or on assignment or attachment to military installation with a medical facility.
+Commanders of Soldiers stationed in isolated areas (specifically Army attachés, military missions, and military assistance advisory groups (MAAGs)) may delay PHAs, where medical facilities are not available.
+Soldiers accomplish delayed PHAs at the earliest opportunity in conjunction with leave, temporary duty, or on assignment or attachment to military installation with a medical facility.
 All health readiness platforms support these readiness requirements regardless of empanelment.
 Medical examination of such individuals for retirement purposes may not be delayed. - c.
 Other deferments.
-In exceptional circumstances, in the case of an individual Soldier, where conditions of the service preclude the accomplishment of the annual periodic health assessment, it may be deferred by direction of the commander having custody of personnel files until such time as its accomplishment becomes feasible.
+In exceptional circumstances, in the case of an individual Soldier, where conditions of the service preclude the accomplishment of the annual PHAs, it may be deferred by direction of the commander having custody of personnel files until such time as its accomplishment becomes feasible.
 An appropriate entry explaining the deferment is made in the EHR or personnel file when such a situation exists.